Message Delivery Responses

 Skips

-• The address was on a system-wide blacklist or Robinson list.
+• The address is on a system-wide blacklist or Robinson list.

 • The contact has reached the system-wide message limit.

-• The necessary contact information for the message type is unavailable.
+• Required contact information for the message type is missing.

 Bounces

-• Hard Bounces: Permanent failures, such as non-existent email addresses.
+• Hard Bounces: Permanent delivery failures, for example, non-existent email addresses.

-• Soft Bounces: Temporary failures, such as a full inbox.
+• Soft Bounces: Temporary delivery failures, for example, a full inbox.

 Feedback

-Messages that reach the recipient's inbox, but a response is generated and sent back to Mapp Engage.
-Examples include:
+Messages that reach the inbox, but generate a response back to Mapp Engage.

 • Out-of-office replies